igorkasyanchuk/active_storage_validations/README.md

 ## Internationalization (I18n)

 Active Storage Validations uses I18n for error messages.
-For this, add these keys in your translation file:
+Add these keys in your translation files to make them available:

 ```yml
 en: